damianricobelli/stepperize/README.md

 - An array of `steps` for rendering
 - An `utils` object with useful functions

 The only required field for each step is the `id`.
-You can add any additional properties you need, and they'll be fully typesafe when using the hook.
+You can add any additional properties you need, and they'll be fully type-safe when using the hook.

 ## Documentation